 - Best budget flashlight of 2017

 - Priced $50-$60

 Specd by the BLF team in order to get the most bang for the buck.
 Quality and powerful.
 The light is produced by flashlight maker Thorfire, and sold at banggood.
 It has been a very, very popular light amongst many flashaholics.
 Driver is running the NarsilM firmware, with the standard UI being ramping with a direct access to turbo with a double click.
 Press and hold for ramping up, and same for ramping down.
 4x XPL LED for 5000 lumens. (need to use good cells to get the most output).
 Or check out my own BLF Q8 review.
-Use code: BLFQ8 at Amazon for discount and Code: ec06b4 at banggood!
+Use promotion code: DK88PQQM for 30% off at Amazon for discount and Code: ec06b4 at banggood!

 2x26650 budget flashight with XHP70

 Another popular light among flashaholics and this is why:

 - Powerful XHP 70 LED.

 - 4 modes, Low, Medium, High and Turbo. (with last mode memory) and a hidden strobe.